 In a typical subject-based curriculum, you might learn the anatomy of an ovary in October in anatomy class, look at it under a microscope in December in a histology class, and in June, you might find out how it works in a biology or biochemistry class.
 Even later, you will learn separately what can go wrong with the ovary and what drugs are given for a diseased ovary."

-The job of a "block chair" and co-chair — usually consisting of one practicing physician and one research physician — is to think creativity about all the elements of each organ group and system, beyond what it looks like and what it does, and how these things fit together in a cohesive way.
-"This way, we give our students the basic scientific and clinical information they need in a format that brings that information together for specific organ systems," says Dr. Pregler.
+Working together as curriculum block chairs, usually one practicing physician and one research physician think creativity about all the elements of each organ group and system.
+The collaborators look beyond what the systems do separately, focusing on how they work together.
+"This way, we give our students the basic scientific and clinical information they need in a format that brings that information together for specific organ systems," explains Dr. Pregler.